Who to contact

 We will ensure we lay a secure foundation for future learning through learning and development that is planned around the individual needs and interests of the child, and informed by the use of ongoing observational assessment.

-Our practitioner will support children C&L with visual aids and the use of Makaton signs.
+Our practitioners will support children C&L with visual aids and the use of Makaton signs.
 We also follow the Every Child a Talker (ECAT) top ten techniques.

 Children are encouraged to express their feelings and emotions in a safe way.
-Practitioners monitor children’s well-being and involvement through the Leuven scales.
+When needed Practitioners monitor children’s well-being and involvement through the Leuven scales.

 What teaching strategies does the setting use for children with additional needs or learning difficulties?